2023 Best Liberal Arts & Humanities Schools in Minnesota

 After completing their degree, liberal arts / sciences and humanities graduates from Century College carry an average student debtload of $14,376.

-You’ll join some of the best and brightest minds around you if you attend Rochester Community and Technical College.
-The school came in at #5 on this year’s Best Liberal Arts & Humanities Schools in Minnesota list.
+The excellent programs at Rochester Community and Technical College helped the school earn the #5 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Minnesota.
 Located in the midsize city of Rochester, Rochester Community and Technical College is a public college with a small student population.

 After completing their degree, liberal arts / sciences and humanities graduates from Rochester Community and Technical College carry an average student debtload of $15,500.

-Normandale Community College ranked #6 on this year’s Best Liberal Arts & Humanities Schools in Minnesota list.
-Normandale Community College is a moderately-sized public school located in the city of Bloomington.
+Normandale Community College did quite well in this year’s ranking of the best schools for liberal arts / sciences and humanities students.
+It came in at #6 on the list.
+Normandale Community College is a medium-sized public school located in the small city of Bloomington.

 Liberal Arts / Sciences & Humanities majors at Normandale Community College take out an average of $12,620 in student loans while working on their egree.